 3: Clean any spills or dirt when they are fresh, don’t leave them there for weeks before cleaning the oven as this will make your job a lot harder.
 If dirt is cleaned immediately it can usually come off easily with water.

 4: Cover food while its cooking to prevent splashes of oil/dirt.

 5: If your food bubbles over while cooking in your oven then sprinkle some salt over it while its still a liquid, if you leave the dirt to cool down it will become solid and harder to clean.
 Salt will remove any odours and make it easier to wipe up the dirt using a cloth.

 6: To make the job easier for you it’s all about preparation.
 The night before you clean the oven, fill a bowl up with water and lemon juice and warm it in your oven, leaving it to steam overnight.
 This will ease the dirt, making it easier to scrape off those tough Stains, therefore making your job a lot easier.

 How we help

-Don’t forget here at Smart Cover we offer cover on all kitchen appliances, including cooker and oven!
-So, if you ever have a problem with any of your kithcen appliances you can trust us to send out one of our trusted engineers, we have them spotted in many locations, meaning you are close to a helping hand if you need one.
+Don’t forget here at Smart Cover we offerkitchen appliance insurancecover on all kitchen appliances, including cooker and oven!
+So, if you ever have a problem with any of your kitchen appliances you can trust us to send out one of our trusted engineers, we have them spotted in many locations, meaning you are close to a helping hand if you need one.